Retired Technical Communicator,

-My day job entails developing information for bleeding-edge search and e-discovery products from IBM Information Management.
-In addition to my work as an information developer and information architect at IBM Silicon Valley Lab, I have also found myself in the position of accidental social media trainer.
+My former day job entailed developing and implementing content strategy for data science products at IBM, including Data Science Experience and Watson Data Platform.
+In addition to my work as a content strategist at IBM Silicon Valley Lab, I have also found myself in the position of accidental social media educator.

-My interests include user experience design and information architecture as informed by the art and science of technical communication.
+My professional interests included user experience design and information architecture as informed by the art and science of technical communication.

-See the articles archive for online versions of my articles from ACM <interactions> magazine.
+See the articles archive for online versions of my column and articles from ACM interactions magazine, from 2004 to 2008.

 If you want to keep up with my activities in retirement, see the blog.
 Since October 2018 I have resided in Montpellier, France.

 The title refers to both Eihei Dogen’s Mountains and Waters Sutra and Gary Snyder’s Mountains and Rivers Without End, and to all the Chinese landscape paintings between.
 With a deep bow to the landscape of the Central Coast of California, where redwood forests meet the waters of the great Pacific Ocean, the waves run away like wild horses over the hills, and the great shroud of the sea rolls on as it rolled five thousand years ago.
 (Virtual Brownie points go to those who recognize the literary references.)